SCORM Manifest Files

 - <manifest> attributes:

-- identifier - required; a globally unique identifier for your content package
+- identifer - required; a globally unique identifier for your content package

 - version - required; can be any value representing the content package's version